Last Updated on September 9, 2022 by Michelle Ball

 Yes, if the parent saw the act happen, they can testify as a direct witness.
 If not, a parent may be a character witness.

 Can a parent ask a school to help them force witnesses to testify at the expulsion hearing (aka subpoena them)?

 Yes.
-A parent can ask the school board to issue subpoenas to witnesses who actually saw what happened, aka percipient witnesses (see California Education Code 48918(i)(1)).
+A parent can ask the school board to issue subpoenas to witnesses who actually saw what happened, aka percipient witnesses.

 If there is an evidence issue at a school expulsion hearing, who decides?

-The person or group overseeing the school expulsion hearing (for example the expulsion panel, board of education or hearing officer) should review the question and make a ruling.
+The person or group overseeing the student’s expulsion hearing, such as the expulsion hearing panel, board of education or hearing officer, should review any questions and make a ruling.